0726umaryu/M1Introduction/README.md

 # Purpose of this repository

-This repository is for a material of M1 introduction in 2025
+This repository is for the share of Umakoshi's master thesis.

 **Contact**: *umakoshi[at]icepp.s.u-tokyo.ac.jp*